mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 Based on the [#4810](https://github.com/mixxxdj/mixxx/pull/4810) implementation it was figured out the bug in the EngineFilterDelay structure was.
-The structure works in a similar way but for a little bit different use case.
+The structure works in a similar way but for a little different use case.
 Newly the unacceptably huge delay values are clamped in the setter, so, based on the inner calculation the structure will not produce absolutely wrong output.
 The PR was merged the same day as its creation.